 In future periods, we expect to incur substantial costs as we continue to expand our research programs and related research and development activities.
+We plan to continue clinical development of our fast skeletal muscle troponin activators tirasemtiv and CK-2127107 for the potential treatment of diseases and conditions related to skeletal muscle weakness or wasting.
 We plan to continue to support the clinical development of our cardiac muscle myosin activator omecamtiv mecarbil for the potential treatment of heart failure and research of potential next-generation compounds as part of our strategic alliance with Amgen.
-We plan to continue clinical development of our fast skeletal troponin activator tirasemtiv for the potential treatment of diseases and conditions related to skeletal muscle weakness or wasting.
-We plan to continue to conduct non-clinical development of our fast skeletal troponin activator CK-2127107 and, following clearance of an IND, clinical development.
-We expect to incur significant research and development expenses as we advance the research and development of compounds from our other muscle contractility programs through research to candidate selection.
+We expect to incur significant research and development expenses as we advance the research and development of compounds from our other muscle biology programs through research to candidate selection.